-A homeowner’s insurance policy can be long and complex.
+A homeowner’s insurance policy can be long and complicated.
 You’ll eventually find the answer but not after having to jump some hurdles.
-To make it easy for you, here’s what homeowner insurance policies typically cover when it comes to your storage building.
+To make it easy for you here’s what homeowner insurance policies typically cover when it comes to your storage building.

 Shed and Garage Insurance

 Most homeowner’s insurance policies generally include coverage for all buildings on your property, including sheds or garages.
-There is no need to look for special shed insurance.
+There is no need to look for individual shed insurance.

 But, this doesn’t guarantee that if your building were to burn down, that your insurance would be enough to replace them.
 For financial specifics, you will have to read your own policy.

 Standard homeowner’s policies commit up to 10% of the face value of the policy.
 So, if your policy limit is $150,000 for your house, the most you could get from the insurance in the case of a fire is $15,000.

 We now know that your shed, garage, and contents inside are covered by your homeowner’s insurance.
 But what isn’t covered?
 According to clark.com, here are a few things that likely won’t be covered.

 - Mold- Most policies limit mold damage coverage for completely excludes it.
 Some may offer endorsements to expand coverage on mold claims, but only if you are willing to pay more.
 So really, you should be focusing on preventing it from growing in the first place.